 Nonverbal cues are lost.

 Therapy can be potentially harmful.
-For example, a client with past trauma will need to revisit these experiences to help the therapist understand their current needs.
-Therapy may make the client feel re-traumatized by the experience.
-Meanwhile, therapists with a narrow treatment approach can also be harmful or ineffective as some people respond better to medication than talk therapies and vice versa.
+For example, a client with past trauma will need to revisit these experiences to help the counsellor understand their current needs.
+Treatment may make the client feel re-traumatized by the experience.
+Meanwhile, counselors with a narrow treatment approach can also be harmful or ineffective as some people respond better to medication than talk therapies and vice versa.
 Continuously forcing one treatment, despite being ineffective on the client, will be harmful.

 It depends on the therapist.
 Some will be perfectly OK with the idea, and some won’t.

 Make sure to set boundaries and discuss this with your therapist.
-Therapists, in principle, are not allowed to initiate hugs due to ethical guidelines, as these can be easily misinterpreted.
-Hugs and other forms of touch may lead to softening and breaking boundaries between the client and therapist, which can be dangerous for either of them.
+Counselors, in principle, are not allowed to initiate hugs due to ethical guidelines, as these can be easily misinterpreted.
+Hugs and other forms of touch may lead to softening and breaking boundaries between the client and counselor, which can be dangerous for either of them.

 Here are some signs of a lousy therapist to watch out for:

-Crossing Boundaries: if they make you uncomfortable, touch you inappropriately, make sexual advances, or ask to meet you outside therapy sessions.
+Crossing Boundaries: if they make you uncomfortable, touch you inappropriately, make sexual advances, or ask to meet you outside treatment sessions.

 Misaligned Or Poor Training: if they lack sufficient or specific training to address your issues and attempt to treat your problems